-A bowling ball is a spherical ball.
+As you already know, the bowling ball is a spherical ball.
 These balls are hard and vary in size and outer configuration a lot.
 Balls for ten-pin bowling- which is the most common bowling- have three holes for fingers and the thumb.
 Balls of Five-pin bowling, Candlepin bowling, Duckpin bowling, and Kegel have a smooth outer surface, and those are small enough to be held in the palm.
-The bowling balls – the most common- are about 8.6 inches in diameter and weigh about 6 to 7 kilograms.
+The bowling balls – the most common ones- are about 8.6 inches in diameter and weigh about 6 to 7 kilograms.
 The weight of the ball is a fundamental element that impacts the performance of the player.
-Hence a bowling player must get a bowling ball of suitable weight for them.
+Therefore, you must get a bowling ball of suitable weight.

-The bowling balls of various weights are available in the market.
-Sometimes we get confused by seeing that the other players are using heavier balls.
+Bowling balls of various weights are available in the market.
+Sometimes we get confused seeing other players using heavier balls.
 It becomes difficult for us to choose the ball of the right weight for us.
-This Bowling Ball Weight Guide is a tool to overcome these difficulties.
+This bowling ball weight guide is a tool to overcome these difficulties.

 Before we proceed further, let’s study the effects of ball weight in bowling.